mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 [^key]: Key of participants: Parents (p) denotes a parent of adult guardian, (c) denotes children, (sh) is a student helping with facilitation.
+[gm]: Glitch migration was needed after glitch.com announced it would top hosting in July 2025.
+This is common with free services, but the process of downloading files and reuploading them was made easier by the use of web technology.
+It was just a matter of finding a new place to store them.
+They are now online here: https://github.com/glitch-game-club/ggcp
 [^mc]:  Make code is a block based programming environment.
 [^el]: Edlab website archive has a record of this event. https://mickfuzz.github.io/edlab/index.html_p=903.html
 [^he]: Home Education Greater Manchester (Facebook group) https://www.facebook.com/groups/313791918658167, Greater Manchester Home Educators (Facebook group) https://www.facebook.com/groups/164014243270, MADCOW (Email group) a large invite only email group.